anushree199/axi-project/README.md

 ## Why HTTPS with mkcert?
 mkcert allows us to generate trusted development certificates that simulate real HTTPS environments.
 Helps catch mixed content, CORS, and cookie issues early during local development.
-Improves parity between local and production.
+Improves parity between local and production, and also helps us to see the initial setup locally eve though its still unsecure.

 ## Deploy.ps1 Overview